 3. Do employ a double opt-in

 To reach an engaging audience, cleaning your email list is required at least once a quarter.
-People might change their email address, companies might shut down, and positions could change; these are reasons to clean your list periodically.
+People might change their email addresses, companies might shut down, and positions could change; these are reasons to clean your list periodically.
 Moreover, there’s no guarantee that your list will stay as you bought it.

 That’s where a double opt-in comes in.
 Using a single opt-in is not punishable, it’s just not advisable.
 Furthermore, the Email Verification Service improves your deliverability by employing a double opt-in email list.